rigetti/terraform-aws-eks/README.md

 This Terraform module is designed to configure Amazon Elastic Kubernetes Service (EKS) to integrate with [Expel Workbench](https://workbench.expel.io/).
 The module sets up a CloudWatch subscription filter to send data to a Kinesis data stream, which is then consumed by Expel Workbench.

-> **Note** Terraform state may contain sensitive information.
+> :exclamation: Terraform state may contain sensitive information.
 Please follow best security practices when securing your state.

 ## Table of Contents